xCykrix/DynamicLights/README.md

 Yes!
 In the "lights.yml" file you can add any item from https://hub.spigotmc.org/javadocs/bukkit/org/bukkit/Material.html exactly as it appears to set custom light levels.
-You can also make them work underwater!
+You can also make them work underwater and on worn items.

 #### Lights flickers in Blocks like Tall Grass, Sea Grass, and Kelp.
 Why?